(Louisville, Kentucky, January 11, 1894 – Chicago, September 17, 1977).1

 At Thetford, in the lead up to Thanksgiving, a rugby match was planned, according to Eugene Hoy Barksdale, who was also at Thetford.
 But “it was called off & a cross country race put in instead . . . a mixture of an obstacle & cross country race for we had to go over fences through hedges & swim a river before returning. . . .
 Callahan of Cornell won.”12

 From Thetford, Callahan went to No. 56 Training Squadron at London Colney on December 16, 1917.
 His R.A.F. service record indicates that on February 21, 1918, he “Grad.
-C.F.S.,” presumably meaning that he had done a certain number of hours solo and successfully flown a scout machine, thus qualifying for his commission.13 In early March he went from London Colney to the School of Aerial Gunnery at Turnberry, Scotland, and from there to the School of Aerial Fighting at Ayr, Scotland.14 The cable confirming his commission as a first lieutenant is dated March 25, 1918.15
+C.F.S.,” i.e., graduated from this stage of R.F.C. training.13 Around this time he was recommended for his commission; Pershing’s cable forwarding the recommendation is dated March 4, 1918 (there was typically a delay between the initial recommendation and the cable), and the confirming cable from Washington is dated March 25, 1918.14 In early March Callahan went from London Colney to the School of Aerial Gunnery at Turnberry, Scotland, and from there to the School of Aerial Fighting at Ayr, Scotland.15

 Not long thereafter, William Avery “Billy” Bishop took command of No. 85 Squadron R.A.F., stationed at Hounslow, and on the recommendation of and in connivance with Spencer Bertram “Nigger” Horn—who had been an instructor at 56 T.S. before becoming a flight commander with 85—ensured that Callahan, along with Grider and Springs, was assigned to his squadron.16